Enable/Disable Core MyPi Integrator Board IO Devices

 The shortcuts are symlinks created by the mypi.sh file to the respective GPIO exports in /sys/class/gpio

-Note that when the LAN/mPCIE/SD interfaces are disabled the respective chip is held in reset mode, which removes the device from the OS (or depending on modem type puts it into airplane mode), this reduces the boards overall power consumption - significantly in some cases.
+Note that when the LAN/mPCIE/SD interfaces are disabled the respective chip is held in reset mode, which removes the device from the OS, this reduces the boards overall power consumption - significantly in some cases.

 By using echo commands at the command line shell prompt as root user (or sudo) you can change the state of the GPIO lines